bosun-monitor/bosun/docs/expressions.md

 ## filter(seriesSet, numberSet) seriesSet

-Returns all results in series that are a subset of anything in number, or that have number as a subset.
+Returns all results in seriesSet that are a subset of numberSet and have a non-zero value.
 Useful with the limit and sort functions to return the top X results of a query.

 ## limit(numberSet, count scalar) numberSet